yoclaire/yoclaire/README.md

 ## Projects

 - **[Host-Insights-Promptify](https://github.com/yoclaire/host-insights-promptify)**: A CLI tool to gather context about your host environment for improved support in LLM conversations.

-## 🐾 About Norma

-Norma, my cat, is the queen of the house.
-She loves:
-- **Sunbathing** on her back, showing off her belly in the window.
-- **Chasing tinsel balls** up and down the stairs (sometimes for hours).
-- Hanging out around me, often wanting me to pet her while under the desk.

 ---